GDQuest/website/content/tutorial/godot/2d/visibility-notifier-2d/index.md

-+++
-author = "henrique"
-date = "2019-05-17T17:00:01"
+---
+aliases:
+- /tutorial/godot/2D/visibility-nodes/
+author: henrique
+date: 2019-05-17T17:00:01
-description = "In this Godot tutorial, Pigdev shows you how to react to easily detect when a node enters or leaves the screen with the built-in Visibility Notifier and Visibility Enabler nodes." title = "Godot Nodes 101: VisibilityNotifier and VisibilityEnabler 2d" weight = "5" keywords = [] tags = [] videoId = "6V6Oq60_KpQ" videoDuration = "" type = "video" difficulty = "beginner" menuTitle = "VisibilityNotifier2D" aliases = ["/tutorial/godot/2D/visibility-nodes/"]
+description: In this Godot tutorial, Pigdev shows you how to react to easily detect when a node enters or leaves the screen with the built-in Visibility Notifier and Visibility Enabler nodes.
-+++
+difficulty: beginner
+keywords: []
+menuTitle: VisibilityNotifier2D
+tags: []
+title: 'Godot Nodes 101: VisibilityNotifier and VisibilityEnabler 2d'
+type: video
+videoDuration: ""
+videoId: 6V6Oq60_KpQ
+weight: "5"
+---

 > So, what do you think is located on the other side of this wall?